piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 ##In memory of [Sanjeev Kumar Aggarwal (ska)][ska].

+**Update**: An implementation of propositional logic in agada is available on my github repository [sample-code/agda/Logic.agda][sample-code-logic]

 In this post, I briefly introduce typed lambda calculus in its simplest form and explain the type inference rules.
 The [wikipedia:Curry-Howard correspndence|Curry-Howard isomorphism]()